protocol/web3-dev-team/proposals/80-lotus-api-audit.md

   * Further documentation in specific areas
   * Deprecation / archival
   * Improvements and feature additions
-* Key information required to create/improve higher-level documentation containing recommendations for users seeking to interact with the Lotus RPC (production of / contribution to is not a necessary part of this project, but generating the resources and/or knowledge to do so it part of this project)
+* Key information required to create/improve higher-level documentation containing recommendations for users seeking to interact with the Lotus RPC (production of / contribution to is not a necessary part of this project, but generating the resources and/or knowledge to do so it part of this project).
-* A catalog of areas for high-value improvement for the Lotus RPC, including the creation of new project proposals or the provision of more details to existing project proposals
+* A catalog of areas for high-value improvement, including the creation of new project proposals or the provision of more details to existing project proposals, for:
+  * The Lotus RPC
+  * Relevant JS libraries

 #### Assumptions &amp; hypotheses

 _What must be true for this project to matter?_

+That developers want to be able to interact with Lotus, and Filecoin more broadly, via JavaScript and that the path to doing this is currently via RPC APIs.

 #### User workflow example